eXascaleInfolab/xmeasures/README.md

 > Empty lines and comments (lines starting with #) in the input file (cnl format) are skipped.

 **Examples**
-Evaluate F1 of the weighted average of the greatest (maximal) match by partial probabilities (the most discriminative F1-measure):
+Evaluate F1 of the weighted average of the greatest (maximal) match by partial probabilities (the most discriminative F1-measure) and using macro weighting (default as the most frequently used, thought combined weighting is the most indicative one):
 ```
 $ ./xmeasures -f data/3cls5nds.cnl data/4cls6nds.cnl
 ```